 In fact one of the great things about getting a dog (other than their sweet little faces and cuddly fur) is their stress busting benefits.

 Dogs have a wonderful way of reducing our stress levels.
 And if you are like most adults, you will be glad of this assistance!

-Petting a pet has also been researched to elevate oxytocin (linked to happiness and relaxation).
+Plus petting a pet has also been researched to elevate oxytocin (linked to happiness and relaxation).

-Walking a pet also helps people to stay social – because pets are people magnets and can lead to friendly conversations.
+Walking a dog also helps people to stay social – because pets are people magnets and can lead to friendly conversations.